Voyent/voyent.io.js/docs/bridgeit-admin-service.md

 function bridgeit.io.admin.deleteRealm(params)
 ```

-Update a realm for an account.
+Delete a realm for an account.

 #### Parameters